Last Updated: Apr 1, 2022

 Where Can I Find Additional Information?

 PAMED thanks BPOA for their assistance and looks forward to continued cooperation.
-We will continue to monitor the implementation of the PALS system and share updates with PAMED members.
+PAMED will continue to share updates regarding PALS with PAMED members.